7 Luxury London Hotels with Exceptional Dining Experiences

 The Langham: Chez Roux by Michel Roux Jr. (⭐)

-For food lovers valuing culinary heritage and classical French excellence.
-One Michelin star, legendary Roux family legacy, plus Palm Court afternoon tea since 1865.
+Legendary Roux family culinary heritage meets classical French excellence.
+One Michelin star, plus Palm Court afternoon tea since 1865.

 Contemporary British